 Cons of quick release synthetic fertilizer;

-- Adding too much, will burn or even kill your lawn.
+- Adding too much will burn or even kill your lawn.

 - Requires continuous use to keep grass growing.

-- Doesn’t support natural health of soil.
+- Doesn’t support the natural health of the soil.

-- Runoffs easier to surrounding waters.
+- Easier runoffs to surrounding waters.

 - If weed control is included, there’s no weeding required.

-Cons of slow release organic fertilizer;
+Cons of slow-release organic fertilizer;

 - Higher price

-- Requires some amount of work hours for weeding but is totally doable for homeowner when you use also organic weed suppressant.
+- Requires some amount of work hours for weeding but is totally doable for a homeowner when you use also organic weed suppressant.

-- Low quality organic fertilizer which doesn’t support soil natural health will runoff to surrounding waters as easily as synthetic.
+- Low-quality organic fertilizer which doesn’t support soil natural health will runoff to surrounding waters as easily as synthetic.